How To Choose Picture Frame Color

 Cattie Coyle, Cattie Coyle Photography

-I say absolutely, I always choose the frame color based on the art, not the wall.
+You can absolutely put a white frame on a white wall!
+I always choose the frame color based on the art, not the wall.

 Tara Gavin, On The Wall Framing